 Visiting Assistant Professor of Islamic Studies

-- Ph.D University of Denver and Iliff School of Theology
+- Ph.D, University of Denver / Iliff School of Theology

-Sophia Rose Shafi was appointed Visiting Assistant Professor of Islamic Studies for a two- year term, Sept., 2011.
+Sophia Rose Arjana was appointed Visiting Assistant Professor of Islamic Studies in 2011.
 Her teaching areas include courses on comparative religion and Islam.
-Her primary areas of research are monstrous Western representations of Muslim men, Shi’a pilgrimage, and the holy sites associated with these traditions.
+Her primary areas of research are monstrous Western representations of Muslim men, liberation theology, postcolonial discourse, Shi’a and Sufi pilgrimage, and the holy sites associated with these traditions.